 If you choose to do this, make sure that you have ample evidence in the form of written letters and police reports.
 If you can, record some of the noise as it occurs.
 The more evidence you have, the more likely it is that your case will succeed.
 As one can imagine, most bad neighbors will stop if it hurts their wallets.

-There’s good news and bad news to be had when you’re discussing this topic.
+There’s good news and bad news about dealing with a noisy neighbor problem.
 The good news about having noisy neighbors is that you’re not alone and that there are multiple things you can do to reduce the noise you hear daily.
 In most cases, the person who complains is the person who “wins.”

 The bad news is that not all noise is preventable and that if you approach certain events the wrong way, you could make enemies among your neighbors.
 So, no matter what approach you take, tread carefully.
 You don’t want to be “that” neighbor.